Trading Tips-Tim Sykes Penny Stock

 Key Takeaways

-• A successful day trader requires discipline, continuous learning, and effective risk management.
+• A successful day trader needs strategy, discipline, and risk control

 Trading isn’t rocket science.
 It’s a skill you build and work on like any other.
 Trading has changed my life, and I think this way of life should be open to more people…